Data-Based Analysis of Relative Degree and Zero Dynamics in Linear Systems: Introduction

 Our analysis builds on the Fundamental Lemma by Willems et al.~\cite{J.C.Willems.2004}, which provides conditions under which a given set of input-output data suffices to uniquely identify a linear time-invariant system.
 Using this result, one can define data-dependent matrices which are equivalent to the true system model \cite{C.DePersis.2020}, enabling controller design.
 We utilize the behavioral approach \cite{PoldWill98} and the concept of most powerful unfalsified models \cite{Heij.1990, Willems.1997} and extend the data informativity framework \cite{Waarde.2020b} to the (vector) relative degree and the stability of the zero dynamics of linear systems.
 We restrict ourselves to the case of noise-free data.

 Specifically, we establish conditions on sampled data that are equivalent to informativity for the system’s relative degree and informativity for the stability of the zero dynamics, and present algorithms to verify these conditions for a given data set.
 The structure of the paper is as follows.
 Section~\ref{secLinearSystems} introduces the central concepts.
-Section~\ref{secRelativeDegreeandZD} presents the main results on the relative degree, while Section~\ref{secZD} presents the main results on the stability of the zero dynamics.
+Section~\ref{secRelativeDegreeandZD} presents the main results on the relative degree, while Section~\ref{secZD} presents the main results on the stability of the zero dynamics and a numerical example of the proposed algorithms.
 Section~\ref{secContinuousTime} discusses the extension of the results to continuous-time systems, reconstructed from sampling discretizations obtained via Zero-order Hold.
 Section~\ref{secConclusion} concludes the paper.